jsfalk/acer_r_intro/r_intro/r_intro.md

 variety of applications.

-Before proceeding with these training materials, please ensure you have installed both R and RStudio as described [here](http://www.fredhutch.io/software/#r-and-rstudio).
+Before proceeding with these training materials, please ensure you have access to [Open OnDemand](https://ood.acer.uic.edu) or have locally installed both R and RStudio as described [here](http://www.fredhutch.io/software/#r-and-rstudio).

+This training adapted from the [Fred Hutch Intro to R](https://github.com/fredhutchio/r_intro) and the [Data Carpentry Intro to R](https://datacarpentry.org/R-ecology-lesson/), Copyright (c) Data Carpentry.

+## Learning Objectives

 By the end of this session, you should be able to: